 Before school closed this term, the children enjoyed finishing off our unit of work linked to Harry Potter.
 They wrote a handbook for new wizards about to begin the wizarding education at Hogwarts, utilising all the writing skills developed this term.
 We have revised a number of areas of grammar and punctuation through our Harry Potter activities, including practising our modal verbs again by deciding which house the sorting hat might have chosen for us.
 We have also been learning about the passive voice.

-We encourage daily independent reading in the classroom.
-The more we are able to read, both at school and importantly at home, the better our comprehension and writing will be.
-Children are welcome to borrow books from my class library but are also welcome and encouraged to read their own books in class.
+We encourage daily independent reading.
+While school is closed, please keep your reading journals up to date.
+The more we are able to read, the better our comprehension and writing will be.
 Above all else, we want children to love reading for pleasure!
-I would strongly encourage children to recommend their favourite books in a short book review, to add to our reading display in the Y5 corridor.
-There are already some excellent recommendations, and children are welcome to recommend books both from school and home.
+We would strongly encourage children to recommend their favourite books in a short book review.
+No need to worry about a particular layout.
+There have already been some excellent recommendations this year.

 In class this week, children were introduced to our online reading comprehension resource whereby they login under their individual usernames and complete short comprehensions that adapt to individual abilities.
 Children must undertake the initial 8 question assessment independently, to ensure questions are targeted at their individual level.
 Their teacher will be able to track each child’s progress and feedback where necessary.
 Children can even compete for knowledge points based on the number of questions they can answer correctly!

 Children who were not in school to receive their login details will have these emailed to them on Monday.